clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/greengrass.rst

 Run model optimizer
 -------------------

-Follow these instructions for `converting deep learning models to Intermediate Representation using Model Optimizer`_.
+Follow the instructions in the `Model Optimizer Developer Guide`_ for converting deep learning models to Intermediate Representation using Model Optimizer.
 To optimize either of the sample models described above, run one of the following commands.

 For classification using BVLC AlexNet model: